Ham Sandwich (band)

 Ham Sandwich (stylized as HamsandwicH) are an Irish indie rock band from Kells, County Meath.

-The band originally consisted of Niamh Farrell (vocals), Podge McNamee (vocals and guitar), Brian Darcy (guitar and piano), and Ollie Murphy (drums).
-On 12 April 2010, the band hired David McEnroe.
+The band originally consisted of Niamh Farrell (vocals), Podge McNamee (vocals and guitar), Brian Darcy (guitar and piano), John Moore (bass guitar) and Ollie Murphy (drums).
+On 12 April 2010, Moore announced he was leaving the band, and was later replaced by David McEnroe who played bass up until late 2017.
+By the end of 2018 Murphy had left the band also, with the remaining members continuing as a trio.
+Comedian, Fred Cooke has also played with the band.